At Matrix, we’re passionate about education and we map all of our solutions to levels of education in the UK. Our solutions,

 Guilds, the IMI, EAL, WJEC/Eduqas and many more.

 On this page, we look at how we deliver fit-for-purpose solutions for the latest BTEC specifications for Engineering at level 3 〈National〉 from 2016 and levels 4 & 5 〈Higher National〉 from 2017.
 Our solutions, as you can see from the drop downs below, are mapped to fit in with each unit within those qualifications.
 We also work with many centres to deliver solutions for other BTEC qualifications, including the previous specifications such as the National spec from 2010.
-If you’d like further information on how we can help you, please do not hesitate to get in touch.
+If you would like further information on how we can help you, please do not hesitate to get in touch.

 Matrix offer support for many of the BTEC modules, for the following Level 3 pathways: Engineering, Electronic/Electrical, Mechanical, Computing, Manufacturing and Aeronautical.